 The Residency Opportunities:

-We are looking for early career artists to take up supported part-time residencies with Artcore, responding to the title ‘Error & Power’.
+We are looking for two artists to take up supported residencies with Artcore, responding to the title ‘Present Tense – Future Perfect?’.

 We are offering each artist:

-- An Artist bursary of £800 to produce exhibition ready work
+- An Artist bursary of £1,000 to produce work for exhibition at Artcore Gallery and on-line

 - Publicity and marketing support